fortisq/it_inventory/README.md

 4. Follow the prompts to enter your MongoDB URI.

-5. The script will generate a JWT Secret.
-Make sure to save this secret securely, as you'll need it for admin configuration.
+5. The script will generate a JWT Secret and an Encryption Key.
+Make sure to save these securely, as you'll need them for admin configuration and data encryption.

 6. Log out and log back in for the Docker group changes to take effect.